-Marrecha camel is one of the precious camel genetic resource of Cholistan desert.
+Marrecha camel is one of the precious camel genetic resources of Cholistan desert.
 Cholistan desert is the offshoot of great Indian desert.
-After the division of India half of the great Indian desert came in Pakistan which was further split in to two halves, i.e. Thar/Tharparker and Cholistan.
+After the division of India, half of the great Indian desert came in Pakistan which was further split into two halves, i.e. Thar/Tharparker and the Cholistan.